terraform-google-modules/terraform-google-lb-http/examples/static-website-with-domain-ssl/README.md

 You can tweak this example to enable other functionalities such as:
 ​
 - configuring custom CDN caching policies
-- securely serving static assets from multiple cloud storage buckets
+- securely serving static assets from multiple cloud storage buckets (requires a custom url map to be provided)
 - securely serving static and dynamic assets from backend buckets and backend services

 ## Resources created